-Posted April 2025
+Posted October 2025

 Summary

 Thurston County is home to Washington’s state capitol of Olympia, and as such, its major employer has historically been state government.
-While this lessened somewhat during the pandemic, many state agencies are still headquartered in Thurston County.
+While this lessened during the pandemic, many state agencies are still headquartered in Thurston County.
 In 2023 government employment was 42,128.
 Of those, 28,397 were at the state level, about 22% of all employment in the county.

 Other major sectors in Thurston County include health care and social assistance, retail trade, accommodation and food services, and professional, scientific, and technical services.